hanzalah416/Team-S-Production/readme.md

-Each "package" in this repo also contains a readme, providing further details on its tooling, and the reasoning for the tooling it has
+Each "package" in this repo also contains a readme, providing further details on its tooling, and the reasoning for the tooling it has.

 <!-- TOC -->
 - [Softeng Starter Code Repo](#softeng-starter-code-repo)